Cervical Spondylosis Treatment and Its Homeopathic Medicines

 • Radiculopathy: When osteophytes put pressure on the nerve root, it may result in radiating or shooting pain from the neck or shoulder towards the arms, forearms, hands, and fingers.

-• Cervical Spondylotic Myelopathy: When in cervical spondylitis, due to degenerative changes, there occurs the spinal canal narrowing and pressure on the spinal cord (cervical stenosis), the condition called cervical spondylotic myelopathy.
+• Cervical Spondylotic Myelopathy: When in cervical spondylitis, due to degenerative changes, there occurs the spinal canal narrowing, and pressure on the spinal cord (cervical stenosis), the condition is called cervical spondylotic myelopathy.
 Symptoms of cervical spondylosis with myelopathy are:

 • Tingling and numbness in the arms, hands, and fingers